 Having trouble concentrating?
 Dark chocolate has been shown to increase blood flow to the brain, decrease inflammation and provide important minerals that help ward off dementia and Alzheimer’s disease.
 By the way, don’t worry about the fats in dark chocolate – mostly mono-unsaturated and saturated.
 But stick to the dark chocolate and consume it in moderation.

-Helps prevent and stop asthma attacks.
+Helps prevent asthma attacks.

 If you or someone you know suffers from asthma, chocolate might just help.
 Dark chocolate contains three natural components: caffeine, theobromine and theophylline, all of which work together to halt bronchospasms and open constricted bronchial passages.
 These ingredients also enable dark chocolate to work as a cough-suppressant.